EdemEdem/DatasetOfSyntheticPythonVulnerabilities/README.md

         - In this file there has to be a class that inherits from LLMInterface e.g: class DeepseekReasoner(LLMInterface)
         - Create a method in this class called generate_response(), ensure that this method returns valid JSON

-        - I have used systems prompts, but I haven't gotten to implement funcitonality so that the system prompt can be taken as an argument in teh generate_response methods.
+        - I have used systems prompts, but I haven't gotten to implement funcitonality so that the system prompt can be taken as an argument in the generate_response methods.
 I'll get to this shortly.
 Let me know if you need it urgently.
         - If you have any other trouble also let me know

-STEP 3.1: How to run the pipeline (If you want to run the pipeline on all files follow Step 2.2)
+(ONLY FOR RUNNING ON SINGLE PROJECT)STEP 3.1: How to run the pipeline (If you want to run the pipeline on all files follow Step 3.2)
 - The file project_analyzer is responsible for analyzing a project
 - Set the following values:
     - path to the project root